boyac/boyac/README.md

 # Hi there, I’m Boya! 👋
-✨ Investment Strategist | Quant-Investor | Product-Oriented Technologist ✨
+✨ Investment Strategist | Systematic-Investor | Product-Oriented Technologist ✨

 Trained in structured analysis and data-driven strategy, I apply these principles to build technology-enhanced solutions that support investment research, portfolio automation, and capital decision-making.